Dev

 Yes.
 Every name uses only lowercase letters, digits, hyphens, and dots — the characters accepted by Linux's NAME_REGEX — and stays within the 32-character useradd limit.
 You can pass them directly to useradd or adduser without any cleanup.

 Human style produces personal account patterns like jsmith, m.chen, or alice.jones.
 System style produces service account names like deploy, www-data, or ci-runner — short, lowercase, hyphenated words that describe a role rather than a person.
-Mixed mode returns both in a single batch, which mirrors a typical production Linux server.
+Mixed mode returns both in a single batch, mirroring a typical production Linux server.

-Mostly yes, but with one caveat: Kubernetes service account names follow RFC 1123 DNS label rules, which disallow dots.
-Use the system style output and avoid any names containing a dot when targeting Kubernetes identifiers.
-Human-style names with dots are better suited for Linux and LDAP contexts only.
+Mostly yes, but Kubernetes service account names follow RFC 1123 DNS label rules, which disallow dots.
+Use the system style output and filter out any names containing a dot when targeting Kubernetes identifiers.
+Human-style names with dots are better suited for Linux and LDAP contexts.